dkorobtsov/automation-arsenal/java/README.md

 ### Reactive
 [&uarr;](#table-of-contents)
 * [RxJava](https://github.com/ReactiveX/RxJava) - Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
-Since it's practically a standard in modern Android applications, good no know how to use it.
+Since it's practically a standard in modern Android applications, good to know how to use it.
 Read "Building a Reactive Mindset" [blog post](https://upday.github.io/blog/reactive_mindset_burgers/) for comprehensive explanation.
 * [Awaitility](https://github.com/awaitility/awaitility) - Small Java DSL for testing asynchronous operations.

 ### Reporting
 [&uarr;](#table-of-contents)
 * [Allure 2](https://github.com/allure-framework/allure2) Test reports.
 Good looking, flexible and easy to use.
 Easily integrates with most of the  popular testing frameworks.
 Lots of plugins.
 Looking forward to see a third version.
 Any bets it will be released at all?
 * [Allure Java](https://github.com/allure-framework/allure-java) Collection of small libraries (most of them contains just a single class) to integrate Allure with popular Java frameworks.
-* [Report Portal](https://github.com/reportportal/reportportal) Great solution for aggregating all your tests run results into single highly customizable dashboard.
+* [Report Portal](https://github.com/reportportal/reportportal) Great solution for aggregating all your test run results into single highly customizable dashboard.
 Provides good insight on how automated testing projects are doing under the hood.
-Requires stand alone server, installs as a group of dockerized microservices.
+Requires stand-alone server, installs as a group of dockerized microservices.

 ### REST
 [&uarr;](#table-of-contents)
 * [REST-assured](https://github.com/rest-assured/rest-assured) - Most popular library for REST services testing.
 Personally however, I prefer Retrofit / OkHttp / Moshi / AssertJ combination.
-But should admit that both approaches have pros and cons.
+But should admit that both approaches have their pros and cons.

 ### Serverless
 [&uarr;](#table-of-contents)
-* [Docker In AWS Lambda](https://github.com/vladgolubev/docker-in-aws-lambda) - illustration for [this](https://medium.com/@vladholubiev/how-did-i-hack-aws-lambda-to-run-docker-containers-7184dc47c09b) blog post.
+* [Docker In AWS Lambda](https://github.com/vladgolubev/docker-in-aws-lambda) - Illustration for [this](https://medium.com/@vladholubiev/how-did-i-hack-aws-lambda-to-run-docker-containers-7184dc47c09b) blog post.
 * [Lambda](https://github.com/iron-io/lambda) - Set of tools and libraries for converting Lambdas to Docker images.
-* [Lambda-Selenium](https://github.com/blackboard/lambda-selenium)  - Demo project, displaying how to run Selenium tests using AWS Lambda
+* [Lambda-Selenium](https://github.com/blackboard/lambda-selenium)  - Demo project, displaying how to run Selenium tests using AWS Lambda.
-* [Lambdium](https://github.com/smithclay/lambdium) - yet another library for running webdriver tests in AWS Lambda
+* [Lambdium](https://github.com/smithclay/lambdium) - yet another library for running webdriver tests in AWS Lambda.

 ### SSH
 [&uarr;](#table-of-contents)